Why your nonprofit’s website needs a chatbot

 Chatbots are convenient.

+Customer expectations are that they can get answers anywhere, anytime.
 Chatbots meet your donors where they already are—your nonprofit’s website—and make it easy for donors to reach out to your organization with any questions that suddenly come to mind.
 And according to Facebook, 56% of people would rather message a chatbot than call customer service.

 Chatbots are efficient.

-Your staff members are busy, and chatbots can save everyone a lot of time. “[Many of us] work in these cultures of constant interruption, and it’s very hard to actually get to the work.
+Your staff members are busy, and smart chatbots can save everyone a lot of time. “[Many of us] work in these cultures of constant interruption, and it's very hard to actually get to the work.
 So, anything that can engage with the public, treat people well, answer those questions, and allow staff to get on with more meaningful work would be an enormous benefit,” says Allison.

 Chatbots save money.

 Greater efficiency means cost savings.
-Chatbots can answer multiple people’s questions at the same time, freeing up your staff to do that important, strategic work we keep talking about.
+Chatbots can answer multiple people's questions at the same time, freeing up your staff to do that important, strategic work we keep talking about.
+In fact, Tidio found that the total cost savings from chatbots reached around $11 billion in 2022.

 Chatbots are easy to install.